iOS Features – App restart

 restartAlertTitle method and can optionally also specify the content by implementing the

 restartAlertButtonText method.
 The SDK will also work whether the user settings for your app have been selected as banners or alerts within the device Settings for the delivery of local notifications.

 The methods are called at the point of restarting, allowing for context appropriate messages to be provided.

 - (NSString *)restartAlertTitle - (NSString *)restartAlertButtonText

-The app restart notification will only be delivered once a device has moved significantly following closure of the app.
+The app restart notification will only be delivered once a device has moved significantly following the closure of the app.
 While this behaviour arises from a design constraint within iOS, it has the effect of only drawing attention to your app when the users changing location becomes relevant.
 When designing your user experience, be aware that Apple’s definition of a ‘significant distance’ varies with location conditions and across iOS versions.
 This makes the precise measure of a ‘significant distance’ unpredictable.
-During our own testing we observed that app restart notifications are typically delivered after 400m-1.5km of movement.
+During our own testing, we observed that app restart notifications are typically delivered after 400m-1.5km of movement.